ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/start/getting-started.markdown

     .\rvn.exe windows-service register --service-name RavenDB4

 Running as a service in <strong>Linux</strong>, add the following to your daemon script:

     <path/to/ravendb>/Server/Raven.Server --daemon

 Once things are set up and the server is running, you can access our GUI, the [RavenDB Management Studio](..\studio\overview.markdown), by going to http://localhost:8080 in your browser.

-<strong>RavenDB Management Studio, comes free with all licenses: Community, Professional, and Enterprise. </strong>
+<strong>RavenDB Management Studio comes free with all licenses: Community, Professional, and Enterprise. </strong>

 ![Figure 2: Accessing the Studio for the first time.](images\dashboard.png)